dapppros/chain-project_01/README.md

 Kingsland University graduation project #2
 # A Complte Full-Stack Blockchain

+Divided into 2 major portions, The Backend and The Frontend portions:

+    A. The Backend:
-Divided into the following sections:
+        It is sub devided into the following components:

 #           1. The Block

 #           2.The Chain

+            3. Proof of Work

+            4. The Network

+            5. The Wallets (Keys, Transactions)

+    B. The Frontend:
+        Using React.js library